-holds a Relative to the foregoing, licence, Conditional Water Licence 35254, authorizing the storage of 150 acre feet of water on Little Disdero Lakes for use under his C.W.L.
+Relative to the foregoing, Mr. Caesar DeMarni holds a licence, Conditional Water Licence 35254, authorizing the storage of 150 acre feet of water on Little Disdero Lakes for use under his C.W.L.
 17787.
-I am aware that has been unable to establish an interest in the existing storage dam on Little Disdero Lake and, therefore, his use of water under C.W.L.
+I am aware that Mr. DeMarni has been unable to establish an interest in the existing storage dam on Little Disdero Lake and, therefore, his use of water under C.W.L.
 17787 has necessarily been restricted.
-Since the existing dam is now due for replacement, It is suggested that the time might be opportune for with regard to sharing of costs and discussions with other responsibilities relative to the rebuilding.
+Since the existing dam is now due for replacement, it is suggested that the time might be opportune for discussions with Mr. DeMarni with regard to sharing of costs and other responsibilities relative to the rebuilding.
 You are advised that submission of plans and specifications prepared by a Registered Professional Engineer for approval by the Comptroller of Water Rights is a requirement before any reconstruction is undertaken.